bradwestfall/questionable-issues/question-guidelines.md

 ### "Knowledge Unit" Questions

 A Knowledge Unit question is meant to test a specific piece of knowledge.
 As you review your Subject Lists, you might have a subject called "Objects" and perhaps you want to assess whether the test taker knows how to use `instanceof`.
-Then "Does the test taker know how to use `instanceOf`?" is your Knowledge Unit.
+Then, "Does the test taker know how to use `instanceOf`?" becomes your Knowledge Unit.

 Now let's consider the two main ways that a knowledge unit question is usually written: